-She currently serves as the UT Southwestern Internal Medicine Clerkship Co-director and a Colleges Mentor, where her passions are creating a safe learning environment in which our learners continually strive to grow in the application of evidence-based medicine, aspire to view medicine from their patients’ perspectives with empathy and embed reflection into their daily practice.
+She currently serves as the UT Southwestern Internal Medicine Associate Vice Chair for Undergraduate Medical Education and a Colleges Mentor, where her passions are creating a safe learning environment in which our learners continually strive to grow in the application of evidence-based medicine, aspire to view medicine from their patients’ perspectives with empathy and embed reflection into their daily practice.

 - Medical School

 - Texas Tech University Health Sciences Center (2003)

 - Albert Einstein College of Medicine (2006), Internal Medicine

 - Mitigating the Negative Effects of the Hidden Curriculum

 - The Impact of Internal Medicine Clerkship Characteristics and NBME Subject Exams on USMLE Step 2 Clinical Knowledge Exam Performance.